pajato/GameChat/ISSUES.md

 - Overhaul "Winner" notifications/animations starting with TicTacToe.
 - Add an icon (preferable SVG) to the sign in button on the signed out screen.
 - Provide complete entry in TAG for FAM.
+- Do Play Store Beta release.
+- Do Production release.